Latedog/LostArts/Changelog/Dungeon__July_2020.md

 7/11:

 - Updated Active Item HUD functions to allow the display of the Spelunker's Rock count.
 The Spelunker has a getRockCount function for this.
+- Redid some shop/chest/dungeon item generation and monster generation
+- Finally added an attack animation